* insert video *

 We aim for children to develop their scientific knowledge and conceptual understanding.
 To achieve this, children partake in a variety of practical hands-on activities which stimulate and challenge their scientific understanding.
 Importance is placed on first hand experiences with an expectation that teachers will access the wide range of resources available, as well as planning trips, events and celebrations in order to enrich our science provision.
 We ensure our lessons are accessible and engaging for all by providing support and challenge as appropriate.

-The science curriculum of our school enables children to develop into life-long learners who will continue to explore the world around them.
+The science curriculum of our school enables children to develop as life-long learners who will continue to explore the world around them.

 A high-quality science education provides the foundations for understanding the world.
 Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Children are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes through asking questions and devising ways of discovering the answers.